 • Oven Some canister cleaning systems are incorporated within an oven.
 Batch size is determined by the number of canisters that can fit inside the oven.
-The supply line for the humidified air or nitrogen stream, and the line to the vacuum system are plumbed directly into the oven.
+The supply line for the humidified air or nitrogen stream and the line to the vacuum system are plumbed directly into the oven.
 A cold trap is employed to trap impurities.
 Accurate monitoring of vacuum and pressure is required.
 In this arrangement, the entire canister, including the valve, will be heated.
 This will help remove contaminants if both the valve and the canister are dirty.
+Typically, when using heat, it is helpful to create steam from the humidified air or nitrogen stream.
+An oven temperature of at least 120 °C is required, but higher temperatures often are used.

-• Heat Bands A band heater placed around the equator of the canister is typically capable of heating the canister to approximately 130 °C. There is a heat gradient, and the valve might only receive radiant heat (approximately 70-100 °C).
+• Heat Bands A band heater placed around the equator of the canister typically is capable of heating the canister to approximately 130 °C. There is a heat gradient, and the valve might only receive radiant heat (approximately 70-100 °C).
 In most sampling situations, this lower temperature should be sufficient for effectively removing contaminants from the valve.

 • Insulated Heat Jackets Insulated heat jackets surround and heat each canister.
-These jackets typically have a silicone or Teflon-coated fiberglass fabric exterior and a fiberglass insulation interior.
+These jackets typically have a silicone or PTFE-coated fiberglass fabric exterior and a fiberglass insulation interior.
 Some operate at a fixed temperature; others can provide variable temperature.
+Restek's heating jacket offers a significant advantage over alternatives because it encompasses the valve area.